CristianoPatricio/SGAM/README.md

 This is the official implementation of the paper [Zero-shot face recognition: Improving the discriminability of visual face features using a Semantic-Guided Attention Model](https://www.sciencedirect.com/science/article/pii/S0957417422016803).

+### Abstract

+Zero-shot learning enables the recognition of classes not seen during training through the use of semantic information comprising a visual description of the class either in textual or attribute form.
+Despite the advances in the performance of zero-shot learning methods, most of the works do not explicitly exploit the correlation between the visual attributes of the image and their corresponding semantic attributes for learning discriminative visual features.
+In this paper, we introduce an attention-based strategy for deriving features from the image regions regarding the most prominent attributes of the image class.
+In particular, we train a Convolutional Neural Network (CNN) for image attribute prediction and use a gradient-weighted method for deriving the attention activation maps of the most salient image attributes.
+These maps are then incorporated into the feature extraction process of Zero-Shot Learning (ZSL) approaches for improving the discriminability of the features produced through the implicit inclusion of semantic information.
+For experimental validation, the performance of state-of-the-art ZSL methods was determined using features with and without the proposed attention model.
+Surprisingly, we discover that the proposed strategy degrades the performance of ZSL methods in classical ZSL datasets (AWA2), but it can significantly improve performance when using face datasets.
+Our experiments show that these results are a consequence of the interpretability of the dataset attributes, suggesting that existing ZSL datasets attributes are, in most cases, difficult to be identifiable in the image.
+Source code is available at https://github.com/CristianoPatricio/SGAM.

 <img src="https://github.com/CristianoPatricio/SGAM/blob/main/figures/sgam_model.jpg" width="600" style="text-align:center;">

 If you use this repository, please cite: